Pereieper/Pereieper/README.md

 ## Hi there 👋
 Welcome to my GitHub profile!

-- 🌱 Currently studying at CTU-Consolacion Campus
+🌱 **Currently studying at CTU-Consolacion Campus**
-- 💻 Interested in Web & Mobile App Development
+💻 **Interested in Web & Mobile App Development**

+✨ Always learning, coding, and building cool projects!

 <!--
 **Pereieper/Pereieper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.